jalama/drupdates/docs/settings.md

 ie if it's set at runtime it will overwrite anything set in the Core settings or local settings files.

 The Core settings file is [/drupdates/settings/default.yaml](https://github.com/jalama/drupdates/blob/master/drupdates/settings default.yaml).
 Additionally, each plugin ships with it's own default.yaml file in its respective settings directory.

+Custom Settings file:

+You will need to overwirte settings file upon set-up.
+To do this create a local settings file in $HOME/.drupdates/settings.yaml.
+Sample settings files can be found below.

 Settings Format: